Employment Resources for Newcomers

 Online Guide for Newcomers

 The PEIANC website houses an extensive online guide for new immigrants to Prince Edward Island, Canada, or the 'Guide' for short.
-Like much of the other content on this website, the Guide is translated into seven languages – English, French, Spanish, Arabic, Persian, Mandarin and Korean, and it contains basic information you may need as a newcomer, on virtually every aspect of living.
+Like much of the other content on this website, the Guide is translated into several languages – French, Spanish, Arabic, Persian, Vietnamese, Mandarin and Korean, and it contains basic information you may need as a newcomer, on virtually every aspect of living.
 The Guide also includes links to external web pages and documents for your convenience, so you can easily find more information on each topic.

 One of the fifteen different sections in the Guide is Employment.
 Your PEIANC Employment Counsellor will recommend that you spend time familiarizing yourself with the Guide in general, and especially this section while you are seeking employment.